 - 1. In sequential order (as indicated on the heat sink), loosen the four captive screws that secure the heat sink to the system board. - 2.
-Lift and remove the heat sink off the system board.
+Lift and remove the heat sink off the palm-rest and keyboard assembly.

 Installing the heat sink - UMA